Luisibear98/LUMIA/README.md

 # LUMIA

-The full code will be released upon acceptance.
 This guide provides instructions to set up the environment and install the necessary dependencies for the project.

 ---